realA10001986/Time-Circuits-Display/README.md

 For wirelessly connected props this option has no effect.
 Also see [here](#controlling-other-props).

 Note that time travels triggered by a rotary encoder or when GPS speed hits 88mph are always signalled without lead.
-The lead time is only appicable for time travels where the TCD controls the acceleration.
+The lead time is only applicable for time travels where the TCD controls the acceleration.

 #### <ins>Other settings</ins>